From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Comparative performance study of volatility estimators

 Finally, in the case of both integrated and spot estimators we investigated whether the volatility values obtained using different methods were statistically different.
 To this end, for each pair of estimators, we performed a t-test of the null hypothesis that the mean value of the estimated volatility is the same.
-As a result, we find that all average estimations are pairwise significantly different at the 1\% confidence level.
-This offers additional support to the fact that the careful selection of the estimation method is not irrelevant.
+As a result, we found that all average estimations are pairwise significantly different at the 1\% confidence level.
+Moreover, to better assess the differences in the performances of estimators, we also applied the model confidence set (MCS) procedure by \citet{hansen2011model}, with a significance level of 1\%.
+Following \citet{patton2011volatility}, for the MCS we used the qlike loss function.
+As a result, the MCS procedure always chooses as the optimal model set the one containing only the estimator with the best ranking in terms of MSE (see Tables \ref{tab:intMSE} and \ref{tab:spotMSE}), thus supporting the soundness of our results.
+Overall, the results of the t-tests and the MCS offer additional support to the fact that the careful selection of the estimation method is not irrelevant.